ppezzull/Scaffold-Privy-AA/README.md

 - 👥 **Social Login with Privy**: Allow users to log in with email, Google, Discord, Telegram and other social accounts.
 - 🪙 **Account Abstraction**: Privy assigns users a smart wallet they can access via social login or by connecting an existing wallet.
 - 🔗 **Integration with Traditional Wallets**: Connect to Coinbase Wallet, MetaMask, and other wallet providers.
+ - 🔐 **Supabase token exchange**: A server-side action verifies the Privy JWT and mints a short-lived Supabase-signed JWT used by the client for RLS-protected requests.

 ![Debug Contracts tab](https://i.postimg.cc/9FPMjq0Q/Screenshot-From-2025-08-28-01-24-41.png)